Skazi: History

-Skazi was formed in 1998 by Asher Swissa and Assaf Bivas, producing Soft Psy-Trance Electro Punk music.
+Skazi was formed in 1998 by Asher Swissa and Assaf Bivas, producing Psy-Trance Electro Punk music.

 Swissa began his musical career as a punk rocker in 1990, when he formed a group called Sartan Hashad (en.
 Breast Cancer) together with three friends.
 The band played in small venues in Jerusalem and Tel Aviv, and enjoyed limited success in the Israeli punk scene.
 In 1996 Asher left the band to develop his career and to write and perform music which would appeal to larger audiences.
 He started making trance music, but still kept a hard rock sound, playing electric guitar riffs in many of his tracks.
 In 1998 he adopted the stage name DJ Skazi.
 Swissa is also a former member of WARRIORS, a musical group in collaboration with DJ MR.BLACK and which published one EP, Who's Afraid of 138!?, with Armada Music.
 In more recent years, Skazi is at times referred to with his real name, Asher Swissa, often stylised as ASHER SWISSA.